tomasz-galuszka/solidity-training/notes/solidty.md

   - assert consume all gas
   - require/revert return remaining gas (wasn't used)
   - revert -> like require with false but needs if condition, preferred way is to just use require instead

+# Inheritance
+  - is
+  - multilevel
+    - the last one is the one which will be finally used (if the same fn name)
+    - super keyword supported
+  - finally, deployed is only the single contract
+  -